symfony-cmf/symfony-cmf-docs/bundles/create.rst

 Create.js is a comprehensive web editing interface for Content Management Systems.
 It is designed to provide a modern, fully browser-based HTML5 environment for managing content.
 Create can be adapted to work on almost any content management backend.
-For now, by default, it's hallo editor but you can choose ckeditor.
+The default editor is the Hallo Editor, but you can also use ckeditor
 See http://createjs.org/